GarwelGarwel/KerbalHealth/README.md

 - Any mod, which can temporarily make kerbals Tourists, can conflict with Kerbal Health if both mods change kerbals' status and then turn it back.
 In some situations it may mean that your kerbals will remain Tourists indefinitely or become active too soon.
 Kerbal Health tries to fix some of these situations, but cannot prevent all of them.
 - Custom solar systems with multiple stars can work in strange ways with radiation mechanics.
 Disable radiation in the settings if you have problems.
 - It is recommended to disable habitation mechanics of USI-LS (and other similar mods) as these largely have the same goal as Kerbal Health.
 - RemoteTech's connection state is not supported for the purpose of the Connected Factor status.
-This issue will be resolved once RemoteTech 2.0 is released.
-Meanwhile, you may disable both Connected and Assigned factors to keep balance.
+You may simply disable or reduce Connected factor.

 ## Copyright and License